 The test system, clean from its third distilled-water flush after a test.

 Understanding the test methods is vital to understanding the results of a test, as well as allowing maximum repeatability.
 Here at bit-tech

 we strive to make our tests fair, unbiased, and repeatable by anyone with the time or inclination to do so.
 The following methods and assumptions were used in this test:

-The test setup is built in a climate controlled room free of unnecessary clutter.
-Once assembled, the system was started on air cooling and the operating system (Windows Vista SP1) was patched fully.
-Speedfan 4.34
+The test setup is built in a climate controlled room free of unnecessary foot traffic.
+Once assembled, the system was started on air cooling and the operating system (Windows Vista) was patched fully.
+Speedfan

 was used to measure the temperature of the CPU cores before, during and after testing as prescribed below.
 Ambient temperatures were also taken from a digital thermometer on the wall approximately one metre from the test setup.

-The system was booted with CPU and GPU blocks along with the radiator being tested, and left to idle at the desktop (no screen saver) for one hour to allow the fluid temperatures to come to equilibrium, and temperature was then recorded.
+The system was booted with a fluid of choice and left to idle at the desktop (no screen saver) for one hour to allow the fluid temperatures to come to equilibrium, and temperature was then recorded.

 Prime95 was then started on each core using Small FFT to assure maximum CPU usage, which was also monitored via a sideboard widget to assure proper load.
-Temperatures were recorded at 10, 20, 30, and 60 minutes and averaged.
-No cores showed any significant change in temperature (greater than one degree) after 20 minutes.
-Once 60 minutes passed, Prime95 was stopped on all cores and the system was allowed to return to idle.
+Temperatures were recorded at 10, 20, 30, 60, and 90 minutes and averaged.
+No cores showed any significant change in temperature (greater than one degree) after 20 minutes using any fluid.
+Once 90 minutes passed, Prime95 was stopped on all cores and the system was allowed to return to idle.
 Temperatures were recorded at 10, 20 and 30 minutes though no readings showed deviations past 10 minutes.